jameschenn/Nonogram/README.md

 ## Future Implementation Ideas

-Current WIP includes following each other, and the introduction of web sockets into the app.
+Current WIP: Utilize the private status of Users, and the introduction of web sockets into the app.
 So users can directly message each other.
 Please stay tuned!